hantsy/quarkus-sandbox/docs/graphql.md

 </dependency>
 ```

-Now let's cook the GraphQL API.
-Like building RESTful APIs, there two approaches to complete the work,  **code first** or **schema first**.
+Next, let's cook the GraphQL API.

+Like building RESTful APIs, there are two approaches to archive the purpose,  **code first** or **schema first**.

-Here, let's follow the **code first** principle, and generate the GraphQL schema  from code.
+Here, let's follow the **code first** principle, and generate the GraphQL schema from codes.